Matt Duchene: Colorado Avalanche

 Duchene recorded his first career NHL point in his Avalanche debut on October 1, 2009, against the San Jose Sharks with an assist on a powerplay goal by John-Michael Liles.
 Duchene's first goal came later that month on October 17 against Chris Osgood in a 4–3 shootout win over the Detroit Red Wings.
 The following day, it was announced that Duchene would spend the entire season with the Avalanche instead of being reassigned to the Battalion.
-On November 30, Duchene compiled his first two-goal NHL game in a 3–0 shutout victory against the Tampa Bay Lightning.
-On December 2, he recorded his second two-goal game and first three-point game in a 6-5 shootout loss to the Florida Panthers.
+On November 30, Duchene compiled his first two-goal NHL game in a 3–0 shutout victory against the Lightning.
+On December 2, he recorded his second two-goal game and first three-point game in a 6–5 shootout loss to the Florida Panthers.
 It marked the first time that an 18-year-old recorded back-to-back two-goal games in the NHL since Radek Dvořák did so with Florida in November 1995.
 Duchene was subsequently selected as the NHL Rookie of the Month for December 2009 after scoring 5 goals and 8 assists for 13 points in 14 games.

 Duchene with the Avalanche in March 2011.

-On April 6, 2010, Duchene scored the game-winning shootout goal in a 4-3 win over the Vancouver Canucks to clinch the Avalanche a berth in the Stanley Cup playoffs.
+On April 6, 2010, Duchene scored the game-winning shootout goal in a 4–3 win over Vancouver Canucks to clinch the Avalanche a berth in the Stanley Cup playoffs.
 Duchene finished his rookie season third on the Avalanche in scoring with 55 points, and second in goals with 24.
-Among NHL rookies, he finished first in points, ahead of John Tavares by one, and tied with Tavares for first in goals.
-Duchene added three assists in six playoff games as the Avalanche were eliminated by the San Jose Sharks in the opening round.
+Among NHL rookies, he finished first in points, ahead of Tavares by one, and tied with Tavares for first in goals.
+Duchene added three assists in six playoff games as the Avalanche were eliminated by San Jose Sharks in the opening round.
 After completion of the season, he was selected to the NHL All-Rookie team and placed third in Calder Memorial Trophy voting, the award given to the NHL's top rookie of the year.

 On November 15, 2010, Duchene got into his first-career fight, facing St. Louis Blues' forward Vladimír Sobotka.
 In January 2011, he was chosen to participate in his first NHL All-Star Game.
 During the contest, he became the first player in All-Star Game history to be awarded a penalty shot when Washington Capitals forward Alexander Ovechkin tossed his stick toward Duchene on a breakaway.
 However, Duchene's attempt was turned away by Henrik Lundqvist of the New York Rangers.
 Soon thereafter, Duchene recorded his 100th career NHL point on January 26 with a goal against Phoenix Coyotes goaltender Ilya Bryzgalov in a 5–2 loss.
 Duchene finished the season with 67 points and became the youngest player in Avalanche history to lead the team in scoring.

 On November 4, 2011, Duchene tallied his first career hat-trick (and first career four-point game) in a 7–6 overtime loss to the Dallas Stars.
 Injuries plagued his campaign as he played a mere 58 games.